danielbarter/personal_website_code_old/CV.md

 - Graduate Student Instructor, Math 215 (Calculus 3), Winter 2015, University of Michigan
 - Graduate Student Instructor, Math 116 (Calculus 2), Fall 2016, University of Michigan

-Note: At the University of Michigan, the lectures for Math 115 (Calculus 1) and Math 116 (Calculus 2) are graduate student instructors.
+Note: At the University of Michigan, the lecturers for Math 115 (Calculus 1) and Math 116 (Calculus 2) are graduate student instructors.